 Capacity: 272 seated / 400 standing

-The Rialto is Brighton’s newest theatre, boasting two performance areas and “Bacall’s”, a fully licensed bar.
+The Rialto is located just a few yards from the clock tower in Brighton.
+It boasts two performance areas and “Bacall’s”, a fully licensed bar.

 Brighton Little Theatre

 Brighton Little Theatre is an amateur theatre that does not as a rule take in any external productions.

 Another amateur theatre that doesn’t generally take in external productions, though has been known to host one-off shows and events.